bernhardAxonIvy/doc/source/concepts/3rd-party-integration/process-extension.rst

 Process Extensions
 ==================

-Axon Ivy contains :ref:`extensible-process-elements` that can be used to address particular execution behavior requirements not offered by any of the standard process elements.
-By implementing one of these Java interfaces, any 3rd party logic can be weaved into the process during execution time.
+|ivy| contains :ref:`extensible-process-elements` that help you to
+address particular execution behavior requirements not offered by any of the standard process elements.
+By implementing one of these Java interfaces, any 3rd party logic can be weaved into the process at execution time.

-A generic Java interface is provided in the following process elements:
+We provide a generic Java interface in the following process elements:

 :ref:`process-element-program-start`
    Triggers the start of a new process upon an (external) event.